Dishwasher vs. hand washing comparison

 What is a dishwasher?
 Dishwasher vs hand washing - What is a dishwasher

-A dishwasher is essentially a life-saving appliance for many as it speeds up the task of cleaning dishes.
+A dishwasher, whether it's a freestanding or built-in dishwasher, is essentially a life-saving appliance for many as it speeds up the task of cleaning dishes.

 At its core, it’s an automated machine specifically engineered to clean dishes, cutlery, and occasionally other kitchenware with little to no need for physical scrubbing or manual labor.
-Simply load it with dirty dishes, add detergent, select the appropriate cleaning cycle, and it does all the hard work for you.
+Simply load it with dirty dishes, add dishwasher powder or pods, select the appropriate cleaning cycle, and it does all the hard work for you.

 Inside, the dishes are sprayed with jets of hot water mixed with detergent.
 This ensures a thorough clean that’s difficult to achieve manually.